-House Bill 64, Ohio's Biennial Budget, was signed into law by Governor Kasich on June 30, 2015.
-The budget includes new investment in education.
-Governor Kasich vetoed funding guarantees and Tangible Personal Property Replacements for fiscal year 2017.
-Norwalk City Schools is estimated to receive an additional 7.5 percent of state aid in fiscal year 2016 and an additional 8 percent in fiscal year 2017.
+House Bill 64, Ohio's Biennial Budget, was signed into law by Governor Kasich on June 30, 2015 Norwalk City Schools is a "capped" district so only received an additional 7.5 percent of state aid in fiscal year 2016 and in fiscal year 2017.
 The effect of the loss of the TPP replacement is negligible to Norwalk City Schools.